 When to use finger-feeding:

-A lactation consultant can help you decide which method will work best for you and your baby and can help you locate and purchase special feeding equipment.
+A lactation consultant can help you decide which bottle alternative method will work best for you and your baby and can help you locate and purchase special feeding equipment.
 She will also help create a plan for gradually eliminating the need for supplements.